-Genetics

-Computer simulations are becoming increasingly popular tools for understanding the evolutionary and genetic consequences of complex processes (Hoban et al. 2011), and many population genetics software packages, including individual-based forward-time models (e.g. Nemo: Guillaume & Rougemont, 2006; Cotto et al. 2020; SLiM: Haller & Messer, 2019; sPEGG: Okamoto & Amarasekare 2017), have been and are being developed.
-Typically, however, these platforms (but see sPEGG) represent ecology in a fairly simple way, thus missing the ecological, behavioural and spatial complexity that can feedback to genetic and evolutionary processes and determine eco-evolutionary dynamics.
-There is therefore a need for tools that integrate sophisticated spatial processes, demography and dispersal, together with a mechanistic and explicit representation of the individuals’ genomes.
-This is particularly important for a variety of applications, from landscape genetics (i.e. understanding of how geographical and environmental features structure genetic variation at both the population and individual levels; Manel et al. 2003; Epperson et al. 2010), including incorporating genetic viability and inbreeding depression into population viability analyses, to understanding the genetic and evolutionary consequences of environmental changes for populations and species.
+While selection coefficients should typically be zero or positive, to represent the effect of deleterious mutations, negative values up to -1 are allowed and may arise if the mutation distribution specified by the user allows it.
+In this case, negative values would represent (universally) beneficial mutations that counteract the effect of genetic load.
+The total genetic fitness is however bounded to 1.

+To allow more flexibility, there can be up to 5 such genetic load traits, each with a potentially different distribution of mutations and/or dominance distribution and associated parameters.

+Neutral trait

+A neutral trait can be specified to track the evolution of population structure and neutral variation.
+It is not expressed, and only used to compute neutral statistics (see Outputs section).

+The user specifies the number of possible alleles for neutral loci (up to 256), via the maximum parameter of the mutation distribution.
+Initial values are either identical for all sites (equal to the max value) or sampled in a uniform distribution (between 0 and the maximum value).
+Mutations are either sampled in a uniform distribution between 0 and the max parameter (k-allele model, KAM, Peng et al. 2012) or added as increments (random -1 or +1 changes) of the previous value (symmetric stepwise model, SSM, Peng et al. 2012).Genetics in 2.0

+This section is relevant to the graphic user interface (GUI), for which RangeShifter 3.0 is not available yet.
+For the batch version, please refer to the previous section.

 RangeShifter v2.0 takes a first important step in including explicit genetics.
 Although it does not yet include the level of sophistication that characterises many forward-time population genetics software packages (e.g. Guillaume & Rougemont, 2006; Haller & Messer, 2019), in terms of genetic processes, structures and outputs, and in terms of the variety of adaptive traits that is possible to model, it holds the advantage of the ecological, demographic and dispersal complexity it can represent, which, combined with explicit genetics, open possibilities for sophisticated landscape genetics applications and for fully accounting for evolution of dispersal behaviours (not just emigration rates), which are likely to be critical for species’ inhabiting or moving through complex, human-modified landscapes.